beamaginelidar/l3cam_ros/README.md

 ### thermal_stream
 The thermal_stream is the node that publishes thermal image frames if the thermal sensor is avaliable.

-### general_configuration
+### network_configuration
-The general_configuration is a node that configures the general parameters by using dynamic reconfigure and the services to communicate with the l3cam_ros_node.
-See the config file `cfg/General.cfg` for documentation regarding the various parameters that can be used to configure the general parameters of the L3Cam.
+The network_configuration is a node that configures the network parameters by using dynamic reconfigure and the services to communicate with the l3cam_ros_node.
+See the config file `cfg/Network.cfg` for documentation regarding the various parameters that can be used to configure the network parameters of the L3Cam.

 ### pointcloud_configuration
 The pointcloud_configuration is a node that configures the pointcloud parameters (if a LiDAR sensor is avaliable) by using dynamic reconfigure and the services to communicate with the l3cam_ros_node.
 See the config file `cfg/Pointcloud.cfg` for documentation regarding the various parameters that can be used to configure the pointcloud parameters of the L3Cam.